-We evaluate a regression model on the scoring target as described in Subsection~\ref{subsec:gen_score} (training details and distribution on prediction target in Appendix~\ref{appendix:sex:training}) using 10-fold-cross-validation: \paragraph{Evaluation} We see a strong correlation between the predicted score and the target and see that the errors are fairly balanced, given the significant positive \textbf{Spearman Rank correlation of 0.845}.
+We evaluate a regression model on the scoring target as described in Section~\ref{subsec:gen_score} using 10-fold-cross-validation. \paragraph{Evaluation} We see a strong correlation between the predicted score and the target given the significant positive \textbf{Spearman Rank correlation of 0.845}.
 We compare it against a dummy baseline using a difference in text length as a predictor, which results in a Spearman Rank correlation of $0.388$.
-In Figure~\ref{fig:erros}, we see that the model's errors are fairly balanced over the different scores, meaning that the model, on average, is scoring correctly - but that the model tends to underpredict the extreme scores.
+Fig.~\ref{fig:erros} shows that the model's errors are fairly balanced over the different scores, meaning that the model, on average, is scoring correctly - but that the model tends to underpredict the extreme scores.

 \paragraph{Generalising to new domains and models} We observe that the scoring model generalises well to new domains: We omit data from training in turns and evaluate the held-out data.
 We do this for the different sources and for the data generated by the Mixtral8bx7 model.
 We obtain a Spearman correlation between the predictions of the held-out splits and the annotations.
-To compare whether the model's performance is robust to whether the model is trained on data from a particular source (or LLM), we compare the Spearman correlation on the held-out evaluation to the Spearman correlation we obtain from the 10-fold cross-validation where we split it on source (and LLM), Figure~\ref{fig:gen}.
-Note that the splits from the 10-fold cross validation contain more training data, making the comparison conservative.
+To compare whether the model's performance is robust to whether the model is trained on data from a particular source (or LLM), we compare the Spearman correlation on the held-out evaluation to the one we obtain from the 10-fold cross-validation where we split it on source (and LLM), Fig.~\ref{fig:gen}.
+Note that the splits from the 10-fold cross-validation contain more training data, making the comparison conservative.
 We see that the model generalises well to the different sources and the Mixtral8b7x model when it is not trained with data from it.
 This indicates that our setup works across domains and that the model would also generalise to new domains.